CMU-Heinz-95702/lab5-cryptography/README.md

 On Alice's console, display the secret integer that she now shares with Bob (s).
 On Bob's console, display the secret integer that he shares with Alice (s).

-:checkered_flag: Answer question 4 on the Lab5_Quiz on Canvas.

 4. The modulus p above is too small.
 Change your modulus p to the following integer.